-I’m thrilled to introduce you to one of our standout coaches of The Client Attraction Business School™, Jen Levitz, The Strategic Automation and Marketing Consultant for Automate With Love.
-Please welcome Jen as a guest contributor to the Client Attraction blog.
+I’m thrilled to introduce you to one of our standout coaches of The Leveraged Business Business School™, Jen Levitz, The Strategic Automation and Marketing Consultant for Automate With Love.
+Please welcome Jen as a guest contributor to the The Leveraged Business blog.
 As always, we’d love to hear your feedback.
 Please post your comments and questions below. ~ Fabienne.
 Connect with Jen on Facebook here.

 When it comes to marketing automation, the first big question is usually: “What system should I use?
 MailChimp or AWeber, GetResponse or ActiveCampaign, Ontraport or InfusionSoft?”
 The truth is that if you’re focusing on the technology, you aren’t focusing on the right thing.
 You see, the technology is just a tool to help you get a specific task done.

 Here is what I’d like you to do instead.
 Think of your automated marketing system as the first employee you are going hire for your business.
 The job title is going to be “Director of Customer Relationships.”

 Now before you hire someone – and even before you start to interview candidates – you’ll need to figure out what exactly this role entails in your business.
 And ideally, you’ll look at what your business needs now and what it will need in the next 12-24 months.

 You see, just like a real person in your office, your automation system is going to need some training in order to be able to do the job you want it do.
 And if you are going to be investing resources in training, your candidates should be able to handle your business as it grows.

 One of the best tools for this process is to create a flowchart that will map out your current customer experience.
 This will allow you to follow the flow of an ideal client from when they join your email list all the way through when they buy a product.